1,000+ Opportunities

 Evidence of co-funding / additional revenue source

-Based on current listing details, eligibility includes: Non-profit organizations and governmental entities.
+According to the current listing, eligibility includes: Non-profit organizations and governmental entities.
 Projects must demonstrate an impact in at least four of the six defined West Virginia First Foundation regions and must have an additional revenue source (co-funding).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.